demisto/content/Packs/XSOARmirroring/Integrations/XSOARmirroring/README.md

 Allows mirroring of XSOAR incidents between different Cortex XSOAR tenants.

-This integration was integrated and tested with version 6.0 of XSOAR.
+This integration was integrated and tested with version 6.0 of Cortex XSOAR.

 ## Configure XSOAR Mirroring on Cortex XSOAR